anyaschukin/OverRide/README.md

 > New VM > settings > Network > Adapter 1 > Attached to: Bridged Adapter

-Mount the SnowCrash.iso to the VM:
+Mount the OverRide.iso to the VM:

 > New VM > settings > Storage > Under IDE Controller there is a CD icon with a + sign on it...